 Our experts’ advice that you use an inflator in case your pump has none.
 Fit the inflator at the pressure end of the pump.
 Once done fit the head of your pump to the valve, make sure it fits perfectly.
 You can use the threaded screw top or the flipping switch (either that your pump has) to make sure it fits really well.
-For another top class Best Travel System Strollers check out the following.
+Read more about the Best Travel System Strollers.

 The threaded screw and the flip switch ensure that the pump fits well before you start pumping your baby stroller.
 It will prevent any form of air leakage while you pump your stroller.
 Re adjust incase air comes out when pumping.